 We know that zinc and vitamin D deficiencies are linked to low levels, though the exact role these nutrients play in T production is still being studied.
 The animal-derived amino acid D-Aspartic Acid has also been studied as a testosterone booster but findings have been mixed.
 One clinical study showed a 60% increase in T levels, so it can’t hurt to try, right?

-Some men also find promise in using the ancient medicinal herb, Ashwagandha, to help boost levels of free T. Scientific evidence backs up these claims, with one study finding men who took Ashwagandha had an average increase of 10-22% in T levels after 3 months.
+Some men also find promise in using the ancient medicinal herb, ashwagandha, to help boost levels of free T. Scientific evidence backs up these claims, with one study finding men who took ashwagandha had an average increase of 10-22% in T levels after 3 months.

-Cut Out Alchohol
+Cut Out Alcohol

 Studies show that alcohol negatively impacts areas of the brain which regulate testosterone production.
 Drinking can also cause cell death within the testes since the tissue that comprises them are very sensitive to oxidative injury.
 A couple of drinks occasionally probably won’t hurt, but experts advise to steer clear of beer since it has a two-fold effect on hormone production.
 Hops used to flavor beer, contain plant-based estrogens, and can interfere with testosterone’s ability to bind to androgen receptors.

 Hormone Replacement Therapy

 Testosterone replacement therapy is currently the only FDA-approved treatment on the market for low T. While the name may sound invasive, this treatment is typically self-administered in the comfort of patient’s homes, and for most has few to no side effects.

 Benefits of TRT include better mood, more spontaneous erections, muscle growth, increased stamina, and improved memory.
 TRT is also shown to slow down bone degradation and even rebuild bone exterior in men with osteoporosis.
 Findings from multiple independent studies show that TRT can improve the metabolism of overweight men with low T and increase the percentage of overall weight loss.